SilenusTA/StreamRoller/README.md

 - IRC chatbot: one bot that will work with all the chat extension to provide a single moderator bot for all chat channels (discord/twitch/youtube/facebook etc)
 - NDI stream extension to allow easy integration of external video feeds
 - chat auto language conversion.
+- TextToSpeech for chat.
+So us streamers don't have to focus on chat all the time :P
+- Chat audio feedback.
+This will play sounds based on chat. ie laugh track, applause based on the % of people posting emotes.
 note: suggestions welcome for this list
 # Links